shakes76/PatternAnalysis-2024/recognition/GFNet_s4641938/README.md

 There were additional transformations made to the images: random erasure, color jitter, gaussian noise.
 None of the changes made any notable improvement to the test accuracy.

-Unfortunately, this leads into a major issue of a vision transformer.
-It requires a significant amount of data.
+Unfortunately, this leads into a major issue of a vision transformer mentioned before.
-The training dataset used on this data is ~25000 images, which is much smaller than expected for a visual transformer Vision transformers are built to specificially able to find spatial information in complex large datasets.
-For a small dataset like this ADNI subset it rapidly results in overfitting.
+It expects a significant amount of divergent data to train on.
+The original version of GFNet as originally implemented was built to handle a subset of imageNet, which contains 14 million labelled images in total.
+The subset used for the model contains 1000 categories, 100000 training images and 50000 test images.
+The image information GFNet is expected to learn has significantly more variety in image appearence (dog, cat, house, tree,...) than for the ADNI dataset, containing 25000 MRI brain scan slices.

-Unfortunately none of the attempted changes made any noticable improvements to the model.
+Unfortunately none of the attempted changes were able to bring improvements to the overall test performance.

 To test if overfitting could be stopped, I shrunk the size of the GFNet to tiny sizes:
 - **Pre-processing**: Gaussian noise, Random Erasure, Color Jitter
 - **Pre-processing**: Gaussian noise, Random Erasure, Color Jitter